networknext/next/docs/native_cpp_sdk.md

 In order to accelerate to the correct datacenter, Network Next needs to know the name of the datacenter the server is hosted in.

-For example, "google.iowa.1" is a default datacenter setup in the dev environment, and if you host your test server in that datacenter, you could simply set NEXT_DATACENTER="google.iowa.1" in the environment and Network Next will be able to accelerate traffic to your server.
+For example, "google.iowa.1" is a default datacenter setup in the dev environment, and if you host your test server in that datacenter, you could simply set NEXT_DATACENTER="google.iowa.1" in the environment and Network Next will be able to accelerate traffic.

 However, this can get cumbersome for multiple clouds, as well as being _literally impossible_ with a hosting provider like Multiplay who don't provide you with any way to know exactly which datacenter your server is being hosted in.